carter4299/windows-scroll-direction/readme.md

 ---

 <h3 align="center"> 💻 Compile Your Own 🖥 </h3>

+# ❗ FILE IS A .EXE ❗
+If you have Norton or other anti-virus, it propbably won't let you run the downloaded file.

 If you dont feel comfortable downloading an .exe -> [Source Code](/source/)